George--V/GettingAndCleaningData/README.md

 # Objective:

-Merge two sets of data, test and training and create a new tidy data set.
+Merge two sets of data, test and training and create a new tidy data set, complying with the assignment directives, i.e.:

+Create one R script called run_analysis.R that does the following.
+1.Merges the training and the test sets to create one data set.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.
+3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive activity names.
+5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Input Data: